Audiences give you control over which users are included in a rollout and have access to your feature.

 Is Feature Enabled.
 When you pass attribute values, Optimizely uses them to determine whether the user qualifies for rollout.

-After you've created a few attributes, you can start building audiences.
-Audiences help you target your feature to certain groups of users.
-You can reuse audiences that you've created across multiple features.
+After you've implemented a few attributes, you can start building audiences.
+You can reuse audiences that you've created across multiple flags and rules.

 has any value